Alchemy of Love is a platform offering relationship programs and resources grounded in a trauma-informed approach to intimate relationships.

 What I actually discovered was the exact opposite.

-Many of my clients reported having unremarkable childhoods, with seemingly-adequate parenting when they were young.
+Many of my clients reported having unremarkable childhoods, with seemingly adequate parenting when they were young.
 And yet, they’d still grown up internalizing messages that created problems in their adult relationships.

 This discovery showed me that as humans, we don’t have to experience severe ‘Capital T Traum’a to be wounded by painful childhood experiences.
 Things like a lack of parental attention, frequent criticism, parental detachment, or rejection of our authentic selves can affect us deeply … in ways we carry with us into adulthood.

-This realization—that nearly all of us have core wounds from childhood that interfere with our ability to create healthy, intimate relationships—shook my world and changed the course of my career.
+This realization — that nearly all of us have core wounds from childhood that interfere with our ability to create healthy, intimate relationships — shook my world and changed the course of my career.

-I pioneered a new trauma-informed relationship counseling model, Trauma Informed Relationship Counseling for Individuals and Couples, which helps clients understand the connection between their childhood experiences, what they learned about relationships as a result of those experiences, and the issues they’re currently experiencing in their relationships.
-As the co-founder of the Institute for Trauma Informed Relationships, I provide education and training for therapists wanting to integrate a trauma informed perspective into their work with individuals and couples.
+I developed a new trauma-informed relationship counseling model, Trauma Informed Relationship Counseling for Individuals and Couples, which helps clients understand the connection between their childhood experiences, what they learned about relationships as a result of those experiences, and the issues they’re currently experiencing in their relationships.

 Alongside Daniel Boscaljon, I developed the Five Relationship Archetypes as a model that reflects the different ways that childhood relationship trauma impacts our adult relationships.